“May the Fourth PlaySlam Be With You!”

 - Playwrights will get email confirmation that their submission has been received, and later whether it has been chosen or not – if selected, further updates as details of PlaySlam planning progresses will be sent.

-- CPF (producer) will cast the plays from an ad-hoc acting ensemble assembled by the producer; playwrights and actors may meet for the first time on SLAM Day (but actors will be emailed their scripts a week or two beforehand, and you can interact by phone or email to discuss set, props, blocking etc – and new this year, IN-PERSON if so desired!).
+- CPF (producer) will cast the plays from an ad-hoc acting ensemble assembled by the producer; playwrights and actors may meet for the first time on SLAM Day (but actors will be emailed their scripts a week or two beforehand, and you can interact by phone or email to discuss set, props, blocking etc – and IN-PERSON if so desired!

 - The acting ensemble rehearses all plays, directed by the playwrights (you get just 15 minutes per show, slotted between 4PM-6PM).

-- Dinner is served to cast and directors (probably pizza/salad)
+- Dinner is served to cast and directors (pizza/salad)

 - Curtain is at 7:30PM: Each of the 10 Round 1 plays are performed (actors with scripts in hand).
-An emcee introduces each play by reading its brief description (tagline).
+An emcee (may not be Thom this year) introduces each play by reading its brief description (tagline).
 After, the audience gets a minute or so to rate the play before going on.

 - The audience votes on their 6 favorite plays.